WoA-mod/WoA-original/README.md

 Contributing
 ------------
 We've got [a discord](https://discordapp.com/invite/NUCbmhn) to communicate.
 We're more than happy to accept your pull requests, so long as they follow the lore explained in the Master Doc and they don't break the mod even more.
-Right now, you might want to focus on fixing unbelievable amount of bugs and crashes.
+Right now, you might want to focus on fixing the unbelievable amount of bugs and crashes.
 [This](https://github.com/WoA-mod/WoA/tree/TryinToUpdate) is the branch we are/were working on to make the mod up-to-date.

 You can contribute to the lore too, through the Google Docs comment feature.
 We don't mind anonymous submissions, but don't obviously in that case you won't be credited.